FACTBOX-Olympics-Russian athletes affected by Rio bans

 GOLF - Awaiting decision on one Russian golfer.

-GYMNASTICS - The International Gymnastics Federation said on Monday that it would establish a "pool of Russian eligible athletes" as soon as possible.
-A total of 21 Russian gymnasts were entered for the Rio Games.
+GYMNASTICS - The International Gymnastics Federation (FIG) said on Thursday that it had sent the names of Russian gymnasts eligible for participation at the Games to the IOC for verification.

+However, R-Sport news agency cited FIG's vice-president Vitaly Titov as saying that the Russian gymnasts had been cleared to compete.

 JUDO - The International Judo Federation, which lists Russian President Vladimir Putin as its honorary president, has given the green light for the 11 Russian judo competitors to take part.

-MODERN PENTATHLON - Maksim Kutsov and Ilia Frolov have been barred from the Olympics because of prior anti-doping offences, but three other Russians, including former world champion Aleksandr Lesun, will compete at Rio.
+MODERN PENTATHLON - Maksim Kutsov and Ilia Frolov have been barred from the Olympics because of prior anti-doping offences, but three other Russians, including former world champion Aleksandr Lesun, will compete.

 ROWING - Ivan Balandin from the Russian men's eight has been banned from competing at Rio by the World Rowing Federation.